Healthdirect Free Australian health advice you can count on.

 If you have a thyroid problem that is not treated properly, serious health complications can result.

-An overactive thyroid (hyperthyroidism) can lead to a number of problems including:
+An overactive thyroid can lead to problems including:

-An underactive thyroid (hypothyroidism) can cause a range of complications, including:
+An underactive thyroid (hypothyroidism) can cause complications such as:

 Learn more here about the development and quality assurance of healthdirect content.